iree-org/megabump/README.md

 the conclusion of each successful smoketest, the submodule will be advanced and a descriptive commit added to the `iree` repo.

+This integerate loop can also be done manually, one commit at a time as shown in the next subsections.

 ### Manual advance

 To advance to the next commit: